weichichou/pokemon-type-matchup/README.md

   - Vue
   - Vue Material

-This project was scaffolded using the vue-create cli.
+The frontend was scaffolded using the vue-create cli.
 [See the standard vue-create docs](./client/vue-create-doc.md).